Skip to content

 Is It Hard to Get Into East Central College?
 Acceptance Rate & Requirements

 Based in Union, Missouri, East Central College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 43%.
+The graduation rate is roughly 43%.

 Can I Afford It?